 You might find it difficult trying to explain your autism diagnosis to others, and it’s quite likely that along your imminent journey, people will say things to you that aren’t deemed insightful or helpful: For example: ‘But you don’t look autistic!’
 Well, it must be very mild.’
 ‘Don’t worry, it doesn’t change you as a person.’
 (It does).
 ‘But you look us in the eye, how can you be autistic?’
 (Read our take on the latter subject HERE).

 Some people you tell will probably draw to mind some friend or family member that they believe to be autistic, and will regale you with ‘positive’ stories about their bravery against adversity, and how they sometimes, almost occasionally, now and then at least, appear to be something close to normal!!
 Hopefully you can educate these people about modern concepts about neurodiversity.
 See our article below –

-In any case, when to tell people about your autism is very much down to you, now you’re going about your everyday life with a new autism diagnosis.
+In any case, when to tell people about your autism is very much down to you, now you’re going about your everyday life with a new diagnosis.

-This ASC diagnosis is probably one of the single most significant things that has happened to you to date; and yes, people including yourself go through illness, parenthood, tragedy and all manner of Big Life Experiences; and surely an autism diagnosis is small fry, compared to these big life milestones?
+This autism diagnosis is probably one of the single most significant things that has happened to you to date; and yes, people including yourself go through illness, parenthood, tragedy and all manner of Big Life Experiences; and surely this is small fry, compared to these big life milestones?

-Well actually an autism spectrum disorder diagnosis for an adult is potentially ‘bigger’ than just about everything else, for the simple reason that it is the frame or filter from which you look at all of these experiences and milestones; it is your window on the world – the thing that defines how you react to everything around you – and almost everyone will underestimate how big this milestone is for you.
+Well actually, an autism diagnosis for an adult is potentially ‘bigger’ than just about everything else, for the simple reason that it is the frame or filter from which you look at all of these experiences and milestones; it is your window on the world – the thing that defines how you react to everything around you – and almost everyone will underestimate how big this milestone is for you.